 Promotility Agents for Heartburn and Reflux

 Promotility agents work by stimulating the muscles of the gastrointestinal tract, which may help prevent acids from staying in the stomach too long, and strengthening the lower esophageal sphincter, reducing reflux into the esophagus.
-Reglan is a promotility agent occasionally used to treat heartburn associated with GERD.
+Metoclopramide (Reglan) is a promotility agent occasionally used to treat heartburn associated with GERD.
 The side effects of Reglan can be serious and may include drowsiness, fatigue, diarrhea, restlessness, and movement problems.